mrtampan/passhashku/Readme.md

 Simple Hash Password with php

-## Runnin Local Server with CMD/Terminal
+## Running Local Server with CMD/Terminal

 Use PHP to install PassHashKu.